Stop having meetings and meet

 Ever been in a meeting where you feel like – well, like ending it all?
 A meeting so dull, ineffective and frustrating that you just want to bite down hard on the cyanide capsule they installed under your back left molar on your first day?

 It doesn’t have to be this way.
 Partners4Change believes in ending bad meetings.
 For good.
 And to save our souls from torment.

 So, how can this be done?

 With some straightforward golden rules born in the fires of a thousand bad meetings, that’s how.
-In this series, I’ll talk about 3 rules that can help to stop meetings from being energy-sapping exercises, turning them into useful tools for communication and change.
-So here’s rule number 1:
+In this blog, I’ll talk about 3 rules that can help to stop meetings from being energy-sapping exercises, turning them into useful tools for communication and change.
+So, here’s rule number 1:

 Rule 1 The rule of anti-chairing

 The rule of ‘anti-chairing’ is to adopt the role that is opposite to that of the day-to-day, traditional frustrating chairing we all see.
 Anti-chairing is the art of holding a conversation with a group of people.
 It is the task of walking a group of people through a journey/process without being so authoritarian that attendee engagement is stifled and suppressed.
 The anti-chair is therefore a person who accepts and understands that how the meeting is conducted is their responsibility.

 Therefore, this person isn’t necessarily the most senior person in the group or the most vocal.
 It is the person who can adopt the anti-chairing role and make it their mission to ensure that the most value is squeezed from the time the group spend together.